 Chronic diseases-such as heart disease, stroke, cancer, and diabetes-are the leading causes of death and disability in the United States.
 A significant proportion of Imperial County's population suffers from one or more chronic diseases.
 In 2011-2012, 5.8 percent of adults reported being diagnosed with diabetes (not related to pregnancy), according to the findings of the California Health Interview Survey (CHIS).
-Diabetes is the fourth leading cause of death in Imperial County and diabetes death rates are higher than the statewide or national rates.
-Nearly 7 percent of County residents reported being diagnosed with heart disease in 2011-2012, compared to 6.3 percent statewide, according to CHIS findings.
+Diabetes is the fourth leading cause of death in Imperial County and diabetes death rates are higher than the statewide (20.8) or national rates (20.8).
+Nearly 7 percent of county residents reported being diagnosed with heart disease in 2011-2012, compared to 6.3 percent statewide, according to CHIS findings.
 Several projects have been initiated in Imperial County to target key risk factors for chronic diseases, including reducing tobacco use, improving nutrition, and increasing physical activity to help reduce the high rates of overweight and obesity among children and adults.

 Obesity is a growing problem that has proven especially difficult to contain.
 Nearly 71 percent of Imperial County adults reported being overweight or obese, compared to 55.4 percent statewide, according to the findings of the 2011-2012 CHIS.
-Forty-two percent of Imperial County adults were obese (BMI >30), a significantly higher percentage than for California overall (24.8 percent), according to CHIS.
-Scientific surveys recently conducted throughout California to assess product marketing and the availability of healthy and unhealthy options offered in stores revealed that Imperial County has the highest number of stores that have unhealthy exterior advertising than any other area in the state.
+Forty-two percent of Imperial County adults were obese (BMI >30), a significantly higher percentage than for California overall (24.8 percent), according to the same report.